build-wars/gwmultilaunch/readme.txt

 ---
 Q: Do I have to always use the launcher or the special shortcuts?
 A: No, you only need to use the launcher or shortcuts when you wish to launch multiple copies of Guild Wars.
-First copy can be launched however you like.

 Q: Why do I get a "gw.dat is locked" message?
-A: Edit GWMultiLaunch.ini and increase the "regdelay" value.
-This value is in milliseconds.
-It determines how long the launcher gives the new gw instance to read the registry path before it is set back to the original path.
-The longer you set this, the longer you should wait between launching multiple gw sesssions.
+A: This is often the case if you launch the copy without setting the registry path properly.
+If you are planning to launch multiple copies, the registry path must be set properly to avoid conflicts.
+   Gw.exe will always use the path found in the registry to locate gw.dat.

 Q: What is a Mutex?
-A: Simple answer, a flag that gw.exe puts up so new gw.exe processes know to not launch Long answer, check wikipedia.
+A: Simple answer, a flag that gw.exe puts up so new gw.exe processes know to not launch.
+Long answer, check wikipedia.

 Q: How do I use Texmod with this?
 A: If you only need one copy with Texmod helping, just launch that first via